OpenEvalProject/evals/manuscripts/elife-66395/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/66395/elife-66395-fig4-v2.jpg)

-**Figure 4.:** TET2 mutation status in the bone marrow/peripheral blood (BM/PB) samples is a predictive biomarker for concomitant hematologic neoplasms in angioimmunoblastic T-cell lymphoma (AITL) patients.Kaplan–Meier analysis of concomitant hematologic neoplasm-free survival in AITL or AITL-related patients based on TET2 mutation status in the BM/PB.
+**Figure 4.:** Kaplan–Meier analysis of concomitant hematologic neoplasm-free survival in AITL or AITL-related patients based on TET2 mutation status in the BM/PB.
 Concomitant hematologic neoplasm-free survival of AITL patients can be stratified based on absent/low or high TET2 mutation burden subgroups. p-Value was calculated by log-rank test, and p-value<0.05 is considered statistically significant.
 In one case, the second hematologic malignancy (PV) preceded the development of AITL.

 ## Discussion